CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 #### APP.3.6.M17 Use of DNSSEC

 DNSSEC is designed to protect DNS against attacks, including cache poisoning attacks.
 This is realized by asymmetric cryptography.
 At DNSSEC, all zone information is signed with a private key.
 These signatures can be verified using the associated public key.
 The key pair is called a zone signing key (ZSK).
-If a DNSSEC-supporting resolver makes a request to a DNS server that has DNSSEC configured, the server will respond by returning the domain information containing the signatures.
+If a DNSSEC-supporting resolver makes a request to a DNS server that has DNSSEC configured, the server will respond by returning the domain information with the signatures.
 The resolver can use the signature and public key to verify that the domain information is correct.

 To ensure the authenticity of the ZSK, it is signed using key-signing keys (KSK).
 A hash value of the public part of the KSK is transmitted to the parent domain.
 The parent domain uses its keys to sign the hash value and confirm the authenticity of the hash value.
 This creates a chain of trust.
 If the parent domain does not use DNSSEC, it has no keys and can not create a signature to verify the authenticity of the KSK.
-However, you can tell your DNS servers to trust their own keys, thus creating islands of trust.
+However, you can tell your DNS servers to trust their own keys, thus creating trust islands (Island of Trust).
 As DNSSEC becomes more prevalent, these trusted islands become larger, and thus the security level higher.
 DNSSEC offers the following security mechanisms:

 * The source of DNS information is authenticated.
 * The integrity of the domain information is ensured, so domain information can no longer be manipulated because the signature makes this manipulation visible.
 For example, customers can be sure to communicate with the right web server or mail server.